john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 > The `.gitignore` is so important, that it is usually the first file added to a Git repository.

-Since so many people have been using Git for so long, there are great community examples of `.gitignore` files for various programming langauges on [github](https://github.com/github/gitignore).
+Since so many people have been using Git for so long, there are great collection of example `.gitignore` files for various programming langauges on [github](https://github.com/github/gitignore).
 Just pick the correct one for your language: [python](https://github.com/github/gitignore/blob/main/Python.gitignore), [C++](https://github.com/github/gitignore/blob/main/C%2B%2B.gitignore), or whatever.
 The examples on this page have been used by millions of people and are a great place to start.

 ## Renaming or Moving Files